GrumpyCockatiel/grumpycockatiel.github.io/index.md

 ---
 # The Software Design Process

-These pages are hosted in the repo [DesignAutomation.Core](https://github.com/People-Places-Solutions/DesignAutomation.Core) for now.
+These pages are hosted in the repo [GrumpyCockatiel/grumpycockatiel.github.io](https://grumpycockatiel.github.io) for now.
 It may move later.
-You can find them in the `docs` folder.

 ## Introduction